ImaginerApp/Imaginer/README.md

 ## About the name

-Bavarder is a french word, the definiton of Bavarder is "Parler abondamment de choses sans grande portée" (Talking a lot about things that don't matter) (Larousse) which can be translated by Chit-Chat (informal conversation about matters that are not important).
-For non-french speakers, Bavarder can be hard to speak, it's prounouced as [bavaʀde].
+Imaginer is a french word, the definiton of Imaginer is "Parler abondamment de choses sans grande portée" (Talking a lot about things that don't matter) (Larousse) which can be translated by Chit-Chat (informal conversation about matters that are not important).
+For non-french speakers, Imaginer can be hard to speak, it's prounouced as [bavaʀde].
 Hear [here](https://youtu.be/9Qoogwxo5YA)

 ## Installation